COVID-19 update for Washington Park

 - Better signage and wayfinding for all users

 The secret is out: Washington Park is a great place to be.
 As a result, we must find ways to address congestion in and around the park.
-In 2014, the cultural institutions in Washington Park and Portland Parks & Recreation formed a Transportation Management Associated, known as Explore Washington Park.
+In 2014, the cultural institutions in Washington Park and Portland Parks & Recreation formed a transportation management associate, known as Explore Washington Park.

 This nonprofit organization oversees the transportation and parking management program within the park.
 This program has resulted in a significant decrease in driving trips to Washington Park, while also increasing overall attendance and improving the overall visitor experience.